 My ducks are very happy.
 Free range ducks are happy ducks!
 When we first started raising ducks, we didn’t let the ducks roam the farm.
 We didn’t feel that the property was set up for free range ducks.
 The poultry area backs up to woods.
 Woods, where raccoon, fox and an occasional coyote make their homes.
 Eventually we gradually began letting the ducks and chickens out of their pens for free ranging.
-Other property modifications were made to add safety to the free range.
+Other property modifications were made to add safety for the free range ducks.

 Free Range Ducks